ncortiz/Compiler-Test/README.md

 <h2> Note </h2>
 <p> I now that the source code is organized terribly that is due to this being a one-day project I worked on.
 It's anything but a serious project.
-It's meant to be organized kinda like a c-program but using C++ for strings and other features found therein. </p>
+It's meant to be organized kinda like a c-program but using C++ for strings and other features found in there.
+There's tons stuff you would never do in production code that would lead to very hard to debug code (like this!) </p>